ZHENG-JING-JZ/rails_notes/index.md

 ## Rails flash message
 Rails flash message is delete after `redirect` not `render`, so sometimes it is still shown after another redirect.

+## Use Rails console on staging server

+To use Rails console like development environment, simply run `bundle exec rails c staging`.
+Note that this command needs to state which environment to run, like "staging", "production".

+## Sidekiq settings

+Sidekiq will by default retry a job if it fails.
+To change this setting, we need to run `rails console`:
+{% highlight ruby %}
+require 'sidekiq/api'
+Sidekiq::RetrySet.new.size   # check the size of retry queue Sidekiq::RetrySet.new.clear  # clear the retry queue Sidekiq::Queue.new.size      # check the size of jobs queue Sidekiq::Queeu.new.clear     # clear the jobs queue
+{% endhighlight%}